 Bring something fun!
 So long the wardrobe is not super busy and you stay away from logos, patterns and contrasting colors can give your head shots a much needed personality.
 I love fun character shots; without wearing costumes you can create a unique look that works for you.

 The Business Look

 For those professional looks is best to have a suit jacket and a colored shirt/blouse underneath.
 If you don't own a business suit, visit your local thrift store.
-You will help a non-profit organization, and you will be getting a must-have professional look for your next headshot session.
+You will help a non-profit organization, and you will be getting a must-have professional look for your next headshot session and those upcoming auditions.

 Blue -from navy to turquoise - is a versatile color.
 Blues are are complementary to blue and brown eyes and brunette hair.
 Teal, which is a blue-green color, is a great complement to red hair.

 For those with gray hair try rich blues, greens, and purples.